-SecureDrop Workstation Updater - ×

-SECUREDROP

-Updates Available D Detailed Update Progress

-SecureDrop workstation recommended to install n updates are available!
-It is I them now.
+SecureDrop Workstation Updater × SECUREDROP Updates Available Detailed Update Progress SecureDrop workstation updates are available!
+It is recommended to install them now.
 If you don't want to install them now, you can install them the next time you reboot.
 You will need to have set a Tails Administration password in the Tails Greeter on boot to complete the update.
 When you start your workstation, this window will automatically appear if you have not completed any required updates.

-0%

-Update Later Update Now
+0% Update Later Update Now updates.
+You can now perform a manual update by running the following commands: